motivations

 When a client wants to upload an object, the proxy could indicate that the upload should not be sent to it, but instead be PUT to a HTTP url that it provides to the client.

 An example use case involves presigned S3 urls.
-When one of the proxy's nodes is a S3 bucket, having the client upload directly to S3 would avoid needing double traffic through the proxy's network.
+When the proxy is to a S3 bucket, having the client upload directly to S3 would avoid needing double traffic through the proxy's network.

 This would need a special remote that generates the presigned S3 url.
 Probably an external, so the external special remote protocol would need to be updated as well as the P2P protocol.

-Since an upload to a proxy can be distributed to multiple nodes, should the proxy be able to indicate more than one url that the client should upload to?
-Also the proxy might want an upload to still be sent to it in addition to url(s).
-Of course the downside is that the client would need to upload more than once, which eliminates one benefit of the proxy.
-So it might be reasonable to only support one url, but what if the proxy has multiple remotes that want to provide urls, how does it pick which one wins?
+Since an upload to a cluster can be distributed to multiple nodes, should it be able to indicate more than one url that the client should upload to?
+Also the cluster might want an upload to still be sent to it in addition to url(s).
+Of course the downside is that the client would need to upload more than once, which eliminates one benefit of the cluster.

 Is only an URL enough for the client to be able to upload to wherever?
 It may be that the HTTP verb is also necessary.
 Consider POST vs PUT.
 Some services might need additional HTTP headers.